Zapotec Plant Food Traditions

 A Day of Traditions with Chef Alejandro Ruíz

 Oaxaca is a land of rich traditions and amazing diversity.
-Join us for a unique experience on one very special day, where we will have the privilege of learning about this region’s plant food traditions with a chef who has gained international acclaim not only for his restaurants (Casa Oaxaca – El Restaurante in Oaxaca City and Guzina Oaxaca in Mexico City), but perhaps even more so for his passion for sharing Oaxaca’s culinary traditions far and wide.
+Today, we will have the privilege of learning about this region’s plant food traditions with a chef who has gained international acclaim for his restaurants (Casa Oaxaca – El Restaurante in Oaxaca City; Guzina Oaxaca in Mexico City), as well as for the passion with which he shares his beloved Oaxaca’s culinary traditions far and wide.

 The day will wind down just before sunset, when warmed by the generosity of family and community (and mezcal), we’ll head back to the city.